Den of Lions · Chapter 5

 Danel met his eyes.
 "Because it is the only thing I have that the empire has not taken.
 And I have not offered it to anyone else."

 Ashpenaz let him go.
-Danel walked back through the corridor toward the training hall, and his hands were shaking again—not with fear but with the shaking relief of a man who has bet everything on a conversation and walked out with the bet still standing.
+Danel walked back through the corridor toward the training hall, and his hands were shaking again—not with fear exactly, but with the aftershock that comes when a man has wagered everything on a conversation and been allowed to keep walking.

 His System window pulsed.
 Bond Progress: 38%.